-Arrange lamb chops on a rimmed baking sheet.
-Generously drizzle with olive oil and season with salt and pepper on both sides.
-Rub garlic and rosemary over chops until covered.
-Transfer to a container or Ziploc bag and refrigerate at least 6 hours.
+- Arrange lamb chops on a rimmed baking sheet.
+Generously season with salt and pepper on both sides and drizzle with olive oil.
+Rub garlic and rosemary over chops incorporating with the olive oil, until evenly covered.
+Cover the pan with plastic wrap or transfer to a container or zip-type bag and refrigerate 4 to 6 hours.

-- 2 small shallots — minced very fine
+- 2 small shallots — minced (about 3 tablespoons)

 - 1 tablespoons champagne vinegar or tarragon vinegar